 - Create an accent wall from greenery

-- Hang trailing plants from your ceiling
+- Hang trailing plants from your ceiling (check out how to hang plants for help)

 - Line your windowsills (or use a windowbox)